Equality, Diversity and Inclusion

 The School of Mathematical Sciences is a supporter of the Good Practice Scheme co-ordinated by the London Mathematical Society.
-This means that we have publically committed to taking practical actions that aim to cultivate a working environment in which all staff and students, both male and female, can achieve their full potential.
+This means that we have publically committed to taking practical actions that aim to cultivate a working environment in which all staff and students can achieve their full potential.
 We have developed an extensive good practice action plan to improve gender diversity within our school.

 Inspirational women in maths stories

 Some women from the School of Mathematical Sciences at The University of Nottingham have made videos to:

 - inspire others